 return grok3_client.complete(prompt, feature=feature_type)

-# 2. Queue for later processing
+# Queue for later or fallback to a simpler feature

 task_queue.add_task(prompt, feature_type, execute_after=reset_time)